RonTG/ass-calc/README.md

-# ass-calc
+# calcoola

+Welcome to Calcoola!

-This is a text based assignments calculator written in Java.
+A text based assignments calculator written in Java.

 The syntax is a subset of Java numeric expressions and operators.